Block Encoding of Sparse Matrices via Coherent Permutation: Discussion

 \section{Discussion}

-In this work, we have significantly extended the understanding of block encoding of sparse matrices by providing detailed gate-level implementations together with novel strategies that enable practical access to quantum circuits for arbitrary sparse matrices.
-In particular, we offered an intuitive explanation of the existing PREP/UNPREP-based block encoding framework and generalized it to support complex matrices.
+In this work, we developed a systematic framework for the block encoding of sparse matrices with explicit gate-level constructions and accompanying compression strategies.
+Our approach provides a concrete pathway from abstract oracle-based formulations to hardware-realizable quantum circuits.
+In particular, we presented an intuitive interpretation of the PREP/UNPREP-based block encoding framework and extended it to accommodate complex-valued matrices.

-A key observation of our analysis is that the subnormalization factor $\alpha = \sum_{p=0}^{s-1} |A_p| > ||A||_2$, is greater than spectral norm.
-Whether there exists a block encoding scheme where the subnormalization factor matches the spectral norm remains an open fundamental question in the field, with profound implications for the efficiency of QSVT-based algorithms.
-Likewise, our framework provides a new perspective that could enable more systematic estimation of quantum resource requirements \cite{clader2023quantum,chakraborty2018power}.
+A central observation in our analysis is that the subnormalization factor $\alpha = \sum_{k} v_{\text{data},k} > ||A||_2$ (refer \cref{eq:v_data,theorem_1}) arising in standard constructions typically exceeds the spectral norm $\|A\|_2$.
+Whether one can construct block encodings with subnormalization factor matching $\|A\|_2$ remains an important open question, with direct implications for the efficiency of QSVT-based algorithms.
+Our framework offers a complementary perspective that may facilitate more systematic estimation of quantum resource requirements \cite{clader2023quantum,chakraborty2018power}.

-On the circuit-design side, we demonstrated how natural compositions of MCX gates emerge in block encoding, and how these can be compressed into single MCX operations under suitable constraints (\cref{sec:MCX_Composition}), directly reducing depth and cost.
-We then introduced a novel connection between amplitude reordering and combinatorial optimization, formulating the placement of MCX control qubits as an optimization problem on the hardware connectivity graph.
-This approach minimizes the number of permutations while respecting nearest-neighbor constraints, bridging quantum circuit compilation and classical optimization theory.
+At the circuit level, we showed that block encoding naturally gives rise to structured compositions of MCX gates, and that these compositions can be compressed into single MCX operations under suitable conditions (\cref{sec:MCX_Composition}).
+This directly reduces circuit depth and control overhead.
+We further established a connection between amplitude reordering and combinatorial optimization, formulating the assignment of MCX control qubits as an optimization problem constrained by hardware connectivity.
+This enables circuit constructions that minimize permutation overhead while satisfying nearest-neighbor constraints, thereby linking quantum circuit synthesis with classical optimization techniques.

-Our proposed coherent permutation operators provide an additional advantage: they are fully unitary, preserving superposition and entanglement during amplitude reordering.
-Unlike conventional two-amplitude swaps, our method extends to multi-amplitude permutations (\cref{theorem:MCX_Inverse}), laying the groundwork for systematic reduction of MCX gates into two-qubit primitives better suited for current hardware.
-This perspective opens a new research direction where permutation design itself could become a tool for circuit optimization.
+Our coherent permutation operators provide an additional advantage: they implement amplitude reordering through fully unitary operations, preserving superposition and entanglement throughout the computation.
+By expressing permutations as structured compositions of MCX gates (\cref{theorem:MCX_Inverse}), our framework enables systematic decomposition into two-qubit primitives compatible with current hardware.
+This suggests a broader perspective in which permutation design itself becomes a resource for circuit optimization.